hassanlb9/DataEng_Project1/README.md

 ## Project Management

-We used trello for management tools during all the project :
+We used trello as project management tools during all the project :

 ```
 https://trello.com/b/onLA1AuA/tableau-du-projet